 The devil, however, deceptively mimics the choice of God by identifying himself, to mankind, as a male.
 Jesus acknowledged this fact when he referred to the head of the demons as a "he" in Matthew 4:5 and a "him" in verse seven.
 Revelation 12:9, 13 also refers to Lucifer the fallen angel as a male, and not a female, when it records that "he" was thrown down to earth in his first of four battles with God.
 Similarly, James writes that if we resist the devil "he" will flee from us (James 4:7).

-The concept that God, or any created spirit, be they good or evil, is either male or female is not supported in the Bible.
-All spirits are sexless.
+The concept that God, or any created spirit, be they good or evil, is either a man or woman is not supported in the Bible.
+All beings composed of spirit are sexless.